Aaron98990/ways-of-the-game/misconduct.md

 An assistant referee should keep their eyes on the field of play when talking to someone in the technical area.

+You should be walking when talking unless there needs to be an extended conversation (rare).
 If there needs to be a private extended conversation with someone, stand side to side with them instead of face to face leads to a more confrontational/emotional attitute.

 Complaining =/= call is wrong.
 No Complaining =/= call is correct.
 Some players and teams are more vocal than others, esspecially when a team expects to win.